New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: A New Closed-form JLAS Method

-We obtain the linear relation of the moving UN's unknown parameter $\boldsymbol{\theta}$ and the two intermediate variables $\lambda_1$ and $\lambda_2$ as given by (\ref{eq:collective1}). $\bm{A}$, $\boldsymbol{y}$ and $\bm{G}$ are known, and $\boldsymbol{\eta}_d$ is treated as the noise vector.
-If we can find the solution of these two intermediate variables, the position, velocity, clock offset, and clock skew of the moving UN can be estimated using this linear relation (\ref{eq:collective1}).
+where $\tilde{\boldsymbol{\theta}}$ indicates that we have neglected the noise terms $\bm{\eta}_d$ and $\bm{z}$.
+If we can find the solution of $\lambda_1$ and $\lambda_2$ from \eqref{eq:collective2}, the position, velocity, clock offset, and clock skew of the moving UN can be estimated.